containers/podman-desktop/website/docs/containers/starting-a-container.md

       1. Click the content area to activate it.
       1. Press <kbd>Ctrl</kbd> + <kbd>F</kbd> on Windows and Linux, or <kbd>⌘</kbd> + <kbd>F</kbd> on macOS to start searching the content.
       1. Optional: Copy the content to a YAML file.
-      1. Optional: Reuse this file to create a pod that you can can run on a Podman engine or a Kubernetes cluster.
+      1. Optional: Reuse this file to create a pod that you can run on a Podman engine or a Kubernetes cluster.
 See [Pod creation with Kubernetes YAML](https://podman-desktop.io/blog/2024/10/05/kubernetes-blog#creating-a-pod).
    - [Access the terminal](/docs/containers/accessing-the-terminal)
    - Access the application by exposing a port:
       1. Click **<Icon icon="fa-solid fa-external-link" size="lg" />**.